Skip to content

 Source: Ned Davis Research T_202rpt.

-Fortunately, the portfolios at BWM Financial came into this decline with an underweight position in stocks.
+Fortunately, the portfolios at Stratos Private Wealth came into this decline with an underweight position in stocks.
 In our recent article and webinar, we outlined the four-part process markets generally follow during times of high uncertainty: Oversold, rebound, retest, and Breadth Thrust.
 We are consistently reviewing these steps to determine when to return to a neutral exposure and when to eventually establish an overweight equity position.
 As part of our ongoing review, we recognized that the magnitude of the sell-off caused our underweight allocation to equities to be greater than intended.
 As such, we decided it was time to rebalance portfolios.

 Portfolio rebalancing primer: Maintaining disciplined asset allocation